We need to hold accurate personal information about you to enable us provide you

 with the Information Commissioner's

-We have a data protection policy and data protection guidelines in place for our
+We have a data protection policy and information security policy in place.

 - Data Protection Policy

 Use of your personal data

 We will use your details to provide you with the service which you or someone else

 has asked us to provide.
 We may also share information with partner organisations,